Jensen-Shannon Divergence Based Novel Loss Functions for Bayesian Neural Networks: Classification results

-Training of the histopathology data set is performed using the hyperparameters obtained in Table.~\ref{tab:histo}.
-A learning rate scheduler is used during training in which the learning rate is multiplied by a factor of 0.1 in the 4th, 8th, 12th, and 20th epochs.
-Fig.~\ref{fig:training_histo} shows the accuracy of training and validation sets for the KL loss and the proposed JS losses.

-Similar to the CIFAR-10 data set, the KL loss learns the training data too well and fails to generalize for the unseen validation set.
+Training of the CIFAR-10 data set is performed with varying levels of noise intensity.
+Accuracy of training and validation sets for noise $\mathcal{N}(\mu = 0,\sigma = 0.9)$ is presented for both KL loss and the proposed JS losses in Fig.~\ref{fig:training_Cifar}.
+For the histopathology data set, a learning rate scheduler is used during training in which the learning rate is multiplied by a factor of 0.1 in the 4th, 8th, 12th, and 20th epochs.
+Fig.~\ref{fig:training_histo} shows the accuracy of training and validation of the histopathology set for the KL loss and the proposed JS losses.
+It is evident that the KL loss learns the training data too well and fails to generalize for the unseen validation set on both data sets.
 Whereas, the proposed JS losses regularise better and provide more accurate results for the validation set.